Aitia-IIOT/ah5-docs-java-spring/docs/home/getting_started/docker/docker_dispersed.md

 ### Database Container

-1) Creat a folder in your host to store your database setup.
+1) Create a folder in your host to store your database setup.
 (Core/Support system names with '-db' suffix are recommended).

 2) Create a `.env` file under your database setup folder and include the following constants:

 ```
 DB_ROOT_PSW=<define-root-database-password>
-DB_AH_OPERATOR_PSW=<define-root-database-password>
+DB_AH_OPERATOR_PSW=<define-ah-operator-database-password>
 ```

 3) Create a `compose.yaml` file under your database setup folder and copy the selected system's [database compose file](#database-compose-files) content into.